 "Whatever those numbers are, add the numerators

 Algebra is telling us how to do any problem that looks like that.
-That is one reason why we use letters.

 The numbers are the numerical symbols, while the letters are called literal symbols.

 Question 1.
 What are the four operations of arithmetic, and